keymanapp/keyboards/release/sil/sil_yi/README.md

 -------------------
 Type Nuosu Yi syllables (ꆈꌠꁱꂷ), radicals (ꁱꀨ), and full-width punctuation in Unicode encoding.
 Use with Keyman for mobile and desktop platforms.
 Included: keyboard files; basic instructions; Nuosu SIL font; Noto Sans Yi font.

+The "extras" folder contains the data and instructions for constructing the touch layout.

 Supported Platforms
 -------------------
  * Windows